manishrps/gcp-gke-workshop/content/4_workshop_setup/42_jfrog_setup/422_api_key.md

 7. Copy the **API Key**.
 8. Click **Save**.
 9. We must set these credentials as environment variables to be used in the build later.
-Do that now with the following commands (Replace [server_name] as **myworkshop**)
+Do that now with the following commands.

  ```
  export JFROG_USER=<username/email>